hansez/hansez.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Howdy!
 Welcome to my page.
-I'm Hansen, a first-year Masters student in the University of Washington [Statistics Department](https://stat.uw.edu/).
+I'm Hansen, a first-year Masters student in the [Department of Statistics](https://stat.uw.edu/) at the University of Washington.

 I also completed my BS degree with honors at the University of Washington.
 My senior [thesis](../assets/pdf/thesis.pdf) is titled _Estimating Relative Risk_ and was advised by [Thomas Richardson](https://sites.stat.washington.edu/tsr/website/inquiry/home.php).